 Laughter is a total, unpremeditated response to having received some unexpected new information about oneself, another, or life itself that disconfirms what we presumed to be true.
 It occurs when the awareness of an incongruity between what we expect or believe and the actual state of things forces itself upon us.
 Laughter is an involuntary reaction to the absurdity of this discrepancy, a “shock response” to the sudden influx of the new.
 This is why we cackle uncontrollably at the sight of a policeman picking his nose or a minister getting drunk and telling ribald stories: these are cases in which the fakery of the “social self” has been undermined, exposing something more genuine (if not always pleasant) dwelling behind the persona.

 All this to say that a consequence of laughter’s implicit honesty is that it is potentially subversive to our taken-for-granted assumptions about ourselves and life.
 We laugh, in part, because we have seen through something artificial and preposterous in ourselves, another, or in a particular circumstance.
 As an expression of the phenomenon of humor, laughter can be an unchecked and jarringly authentic reaction to the realization that “the king has no clothes”, as it were.
-It is an expression of the encounter with the truth that erupts naturally from within the body.
+It is an expression of an encounter with the truth that erupts naturally from within the body.
 Hence, it is the case that comedians use humor to deftly deconstruct our carefully crafted unconscious assumptions about the meaning of things, though in a way that is non-confrontational and palatable.
 The audience’s laughter signals that they have understood and embraced the challenge to their presumptions about reality.

 We commonly feel that people who lack a sense of humor are dull and uninteresting.
 The humorless person typically takes themselves with utter seriousness.
 They cannot be surprised or shocked by any new information about themselves, because they assume that they completely understand every aspect of their motives, needs, and wishes.
 That is, they quietly insist that they are no more than what they imagine themselves to be.
 Such an attitude carries with it a concreteness borne of the inability to surrender oneself to the playful dismantling of the self-image.
 We are constantly “on egg shells” around the humorless person because we know that anything we might present to them that is unfamiliar or inventive raises their ire, leading them to issue swift rebukes.
 They presume that reality is an objective and static “thing” whose nature and meaning is (or should be) completely self-evident, and so can become quite punishing toward anyone who doesn’t see things similarly.
 Such a person is often interpersonally difficult and grating, because they cannot easily entertain the ambivalence and uncertainty that always occurs when any two separate minds engage one another in dialogue.